repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 Advanced Usage
 ##############

-Managing adding/removing targets ("artifacts") tasks -- call-backs
+Managing adding/removing artifacts tasks -- call-backs
 ==================================================================

 Adding/removing artifacts to Repository Service for TUF (RSTUF) is an